UvinduRajapakshe/Corona-Update-Bot/README.md

-# telegram Corona update bot
+# Telegram Corona Update Bot 🦠

-A Simple Bot to get CoronaVirus updates via Telegram platform.
+##A Simple Bot to get Corona Virus updates via Telegram platform.

-Simply Replace the Token,APP_ID,APP_HASH and run(get token from @botfather others on my.telegram.org)
+###Installation

+*  Fo

 you can also use on supergroup chats and private chats.